 On January 14, 2018, an amendment to Egypt's Companies Law No. 159 of 1981 was enacted by virtue of Law No. 4 of 2018.
-Said amendment provided that, prior to registering any newly established joint stock company or partnership limited by shares with the commercial register, their securities (mainly shares) must be centrally deposited with the sole existing central depository company Misr for Central Clearing, Depository and Registry (MCDR).
-Further, the joint stock companies and partnerships limited by shares existing prior to the enactment of said amendment are obliged to deposit their securities with MCDR within a period of one year commencing on January 17, 2018 until January 16, 2019 (if not already registered).
+Said amendment provides that, prior to registering any newly established joint stock company or partnership limited by shares with the commercial register, its securities (mainly shares) must be centrally deposited with the sole existing central depository company Misr for Central Clearing, Depository and Registry (MCDR).
+Further, the joint stock companies and partnerships limited by shares existing prior to the enactment of said amendment are obliged to deposit their securities with MCDR within a period of one year commencing on January 17, 2018 and ending on 16 January 2019 (if not already registered).

 What it means for you

-Joint stock companies and partnerships limited by shares which were incorporated before the issuance of said amendments shall have a period of one year commencing from January 17, 2018 and ends on January 16, 2019, in order deposit their securities with MCDR.
+Joint stock companies and partnerships limited by shares which were incorporated before the issuance of said amendments shall have a period of one year commencing from January 17, 2018 and ending on January 16, 2019, in which to deposit their securities with MCDR.

-With respect to the companies which will be/have been incorporated after the issuance of said amendments, the General Authority for Investment and Free Zones in Egypt requires that founders, or their representatives, to provide the Authority with, among other documents, a certificate from MCDR evidencing that their securities have been centrally deposited therewith, in order to register the company with the commercial register.
+With respect to the companies incorporated after the issuance of said amendments, the General Authority for Investment and Free Zones in Egypt requires that founders, or their representatives, to provide the Authority with, among other documents, a certificate from MCDR evidencing that their securities have been centrally deposited therewith, in order to register the company with the commercial register.

 Thus, failure to comply with this new obligation hinders the commercial registration of such company which is obligatory for the company to perform its activities in Egypt.

 Steps for registration in the central depository system of MCDR can be summarized as follows: